Civil Rights & Justice

 More on Civil Rights & Justice

-Congresswoman Betty McCollum (DFL-Minn.) released the following statement regarding Friday’s presidential inauguration ceremony:
+Congresswoman Betty McCollum released the following statement on President Donald Trump’s immigration order:

-Congresswoman Betty McCollum (DFL-Minn.) released the following statement in commemoration of Dr. Martin Luther King Jr. Day, which will be observed on Monday, January 16:
+Congresswoman Betty McCollum (DFL-Minn.) released the following statement in commemoration of Black History Month:

 "Each February, we celebrate Black History Month.
 We recognize African Americans’ struggle for freedom and justice in our country and we honor the many contributions that African Americans have made to our culture.
 The National Museum of African American History and Culture, which opened last fall, offers a long overdue recognition of the history and contributions of African Americans.

 Congresswoman Betty McCollum made the following comments on President Donald Trump's new deportation policy: